Deep-Learning Classification and Parameter Inference of Rotational Core-Collapse Supernovae: Analysis with Time Series

+Time-domain GW signals of CCSN events are tested, both for classification and parameter estimation, using a residual convolutional neural network (ResCNN).
+This network is an implementation of the CNN with residual learning blocks, proposed in~\cite{rescnn}.
+It has six convolutional layers and uses batch normalization techniques and different activation functions.
+The most used activation function is the rectified linear unit (ReLU).
+Other versions of this activation function are also used in the architecture, i.e., leaky ReLU (LReLU), parametric ReLU (PReLU), and exponential linear unit (ELU).
+It is desirable to use different activation functions in different layers to achieve better performance~\cite{rescnn}.
 As the analysis of the time series needs the precise location of the signal features, the pooling operation was removed.
 Another reason for this choice is the fact that pooling reduces the number of inputs given to the next layer, limiting the information available.
-For this architecture, the usual Fully Connected Layer at the end of the network was replaced by a global average pooling and a final Softmax layer, so that the output of the network is a probability distribution of its own predictions.
-The architecture of this network is represented in Figure~\ref{fig:rescnn}.
+For this architecture, the usual fully connected layer at the end of the network was replaced by a global average pooling and a final softmax layer, so that the output of the network is a probability distribution of its own predictions.
+The architecture of this network is represented in Fig.~\ref{fig:rescnn}.

-We use the function \texttt{fit$\_$one$\_$cycle} to perform the training of the network, defining the maximum Learning Rate (LR) and the weight decay.
-This function of \texttt{fastai} internally uses the usual \texttt{fit} function but applies the 1cycle policy for better results~\cite{smith17}.
+We use the function \texttt{fit$\_$one$\_$cycle} to perform the training of the network, defining the maximum learning rate (LR) and the weight decay.
+This function of \texttt{FAST.AI} internally uses the usual \texttt{fit} function but applies the 1cycle policy for better results~\cite{smith17}.
 The maximum LR and weight decay used should be adapted to each dataset and architecture~\cite{smith18}.
-In our case, to find the best values for our datasets we used another \texttt{fastai} function called \texttt{lr$\_$find} based on the LR range test~\cite{smith15}.
+In our case, to find the best values for our datasets we used another \texttt{FAST.AI} function called \texttt{lr$\_$find} based on the LR range test~\cite{smith15}.
 We verified that for our datasets the best results obtained were for weight decays and maximum LR of the order of $10^{-3}$.